 The student team is facilitated while the members work.
 To be facilitated involves being observed and receiving feedback on the interaction in the team.
 Students write both personal reflections and team reflections.
 Reflections initiated by facilitation and writing of reflections provide the basis for understanding the prerequisites for good collaboration and how the individual member's actions influence the teamwork.
 The team must take actions to improve its teamwork if necessary.
 What is meant by "actions" is defined in the assessment criteria.
-The effect of the actions must be evaluated.
+The effect of the actions must be In the event of a "fail" grade or a resit of a passed examination, evaluated.